 “This bipartisan support is still a very recent phenomenon, but it is clearly built on a very sound footing,” he said.

-Melbye, vice president at Texas-based Uranium Energy Corp., told The Epoch Times that UPA has not endorsed a presidential candidate but has suggestions for how the next administration could assist uranium mining and, in doing so, boost nuclear energy development.
+Melbye, who is also vice president at Texas-based Uranium Energy Corp., told The Epoch Times that UPA has not endorsed a presidential candidate but has suggestions for how the next administration could assist uranium mining and, in doing so, boost nuclear energy development.

 “While public, bipartisan support now exists for nuclear energy growth in the United States, we still have some voices on the Left not supportive of domestic mining of a number of minerals critical to growing our advanced economy like uranium, copper, nickel, lithium, and cobalt,” he said.

-Melbye said the regulation of uranium mining is particularly dense, with DOE, Department of Defense (DOD), Department of Interior (DOI), Federal Energy Regulatory Commission (FERC), Nuclear Regulatory Commission (NRC), and Environmental Protection Agency (EPA) all involved.
+Melbye said the regulation of uranium mining is particularly dense, with the Department of Energy (DOE), Department of Defense (DOD), Department of Interior (DOI), Federal Energy Regulatory Commission (FERC), Nuclear Regulatory Commission (NRC), and Environmental Protection Agency (EPA) all involved.

-While both presidential campaigns support nuclear energy, states often hold the regulatory keys.
-That reality was emphasized at the National Conference of State Legislatures annual Legislative Summit in early August.
+Even with both presidential campaigns supporting nuclear energy, states often hold the regulatory keys.
+That reality was emphasized at the National Conference of State Legislatures’ annual legislative summit in early August.

-Nuclear Energy Institute senior project manager Kati Austgen said the industry is seeing states “removing barriers, incentivizing investment” to accommodate new reactor types.
+Nuclear Energy Institute senior project manager Kati Austgen said at the conference the industry is seeing states “removing barriers [and] incentivizing investment” to accommodate new reactor types.

-Although 300 bills related to nuclear power in 45 states were introduced in the last two years, no utility-scale projects are proposed in the United States, she said, noting a president and Congress can’t change that without support from state lawmakers and regulators.
+Although 300 bills related to nuclear power in 45 states were introduced in the past two years, no utility-scale projects have currently been proposed in the United States, Austgen said, noting a president and Congress can’t change that without support from state lawmakers and regulators.

-That’s because focusing on permitting reform doesn’t address seminal state and federal regulations, said Utah state Rep. Carl Albrecht, a Republican, noting that boosting nuclear power means loosening mining regulations, which the DOE claims it supports and the DOI appears committed to foil.
+That’s because focusing on permitting reform doesn’t address state and federal regulations, said Rep. Carl Albrecht (R-Utah), noting that boosting nuclear power means loosening mining regulations, which the DOE claims it supports and the DOI appears committed to thwart.

 In 1980, the nation produced and processed 90 percent of the uranium that fueled its nuclear plants.
 In 2021, only 5 percent used in U.S. plants was produced domestically.